Fleet management 4.0: The human as conductor in the mixed warehouse

 The role of humans in an automated system

 In modern mixed fleet management, people are playing a more central role than ever before.
 They become the conductors of automated processes, monitor their function and intervene where automation reaches its limits.
-Their tools are software solutions such as the Warehouse Execution System (WES) from IdentPro.
+Their tools are software solutions such as the Warehouse Execution System (WES) from identpro.
 As a pioneer on the market, it networks all forklift trucks in one solution, whether manned or unmanned, controls them and provides continuous information on the status of all movements in the warehouse.
 It is characterized by its virtual mapping of the entire warehouse, accurate to the second and centimetre.

 This allows all goods movements to be recorded, controlled and optimized.
 To do this, the WMS uses precise LiDAR and IoT sensor technology to collect real-time data on vehicle positions and goods movements.
 This data is merged into a digital twin of the warehouse, providing complete transparency about the location and condition of each pallet.
 It provides a platform that controls both manned and autonomous vehicles and combines them in a fleet management system for forklift trucks.
 The human is behind the control wheels of the software.
 In the end, it is human intelligence that ensures that the warehouse remains flexible and efficient through its decisions.
 This is essential, especially for complex tasks or unforeseeable events, in order to exploit the full potential of the technology.
 This transparency makes the fleet safer and more profitable while increasing the availability of each individual vehicle.

-Effective fleet management with the WES from IdentPro:
+Effective fleet management with the WES from identpro:

 • One solution: Fleet management without system changes